 Use only standard abbreviations.
-Avoid abbreviations in the title and abstract.
+Avoid abbreviations and use of symbols in the title and abstract.
 The full term for which an abbreviation stands should precede its first use unless it is a standard unit of measurement.
 In general, symbols and abbreviations should be those used by British Chemical and Physiological Abstracts.
 Weights, volumes, etc. should be in metric units.
 The use of S.I.
 Units (International System of Units) is encouraged.